 Step 2a: If you don’t have a specific project idea yet, work backwards from your goals

 Start with your end-goal or values (e.g. increase donations going to high impact charities) and work backwards from there to brainstorm all the possible ways you might achieve your goals (e.g. coordinate EAs around Giving Tuesday).
+It's useful to be specific.
 The last section of this post has a worked out example.
 To actually find the specific gaps, you can look at collections of project ideas, or simply ask a question.

 Once you come up with a few ideas, move on to Step 2b.